syntax53/MMUD-Explorer/README.md

 Items:
 -NEW: filter weapons and armor by ability value
+-UP: equipped items will now be highlighted on the weapons and armour tabs
 -UP: added an "ability" column which will show the filtered ability value (won't show on compare window though)
 -UP: added a crits column to weapons and armor
 -UP: added an "average damage * 5" column to weapons